oliver-coates/OakAsh-ThornWiki/Oak Ash and Thorn Wiki/Oak Ash and Thorn Wiki/Technology & Science/Magic/Ferrobending.md

 Ferrobenders have the ability to 'melt' locks and fuse other metal components together, like engines or handcuffs.
 ##### Steelskin
 Ferrobenders of 2 Fauls and higher have the ability to meld metal to cover their skin, known as a 'steelskin', providing them with enhanced protection and greater mass.

-Modern combat ferrobenders of significant ability are commonly used as assault infantry, capable of charging down machine guns and rifle fire unharmed while within a steelskin.
+Combat ferrobenders of significant ability are commonly used as assault infantry, capable of surviving bullets and shrapnel.

 Prior to the invention of gunpowder, ferrobenders needed only to be able to protect themselves against bladed and blunt instruments.
 Allowing the steelskin to be worn atop of clothes.